verrazzano/docs/content/en/docs/setup/upgrade/_index.md

 where a `helm upgrade` command can be issued for the component.
 Typically, patch-level upgrades simply replace component images with newer versions.

+## Application and System Pod Restarts
+Upgrading Verrazzano 1.0.* to 1.1.* will result in an upgrade of Istio from 1.7.3 to 1.10.4.
+Because of this, all the pods in the Istio mesh need to be restarted so that the new Envoy proxy can be injected into the pods.
+This includes both Verrazzano applications along with Verrazzano system pods, such as the NGINX Ingress Controller.
+For WebLogic workloads, Verrazzano will shut down every domain, do the upgrade, then start every domain.
+For all other workloads, Verrazzano will perform a rolling restart when the upgrade is complete.
+There is no user involvement related to restarting applications; it is done automatically during upgrade.

+## Upgrade Steps
 It is important to distinguish between updating the Verrazzano platform operator versus upgrading the Verrazzano installation.
 The platform operator contains the newer component charts and image versions, so it must be updated prior to upgrading the installation.
 Updating the platform operator has no effect on an existing installation until you initiate the Verrazzano installation upgrade.
 Currently, there is no way to roll back either the platform operator update or the Verrazzano installation upgrade.
-Upgrading will not have any impact on running applications.

-Upgrading an existing Verrazzano installation involves:
+Upgrading an existing Verrazzano installation is a two-step process:

-* Upgrading the Verrazzano platform operator to the [Verrazzano release version](https://github.com/verrazzano/verrazzano/releases/) to which you want to upgrade.
+* Upgrade the Verrazzano platform operator to the [Verrazzano release version](https://github.com/verrazzano/verrazzano/releases/) to which you want to upgrade.
-* Updating the version of your installed `Verrazzano` resource to the version supported by the upgraded operator.

-**NOTE:** You may only change the version field during an upgrade; changes to other fields or component configurations are not supported at this time.
+* Update the Verrazzano installation.

-## Upgrade the Verrazzano platform operator
+### Upgrade the Verrazzano platform operator
 In order to upgrade an existing Verrazzano installation, you must first upgrade the [Verrazzano platform operator](https://github.com/verrazzano/verrazzano-platform-operator).

 1. Upgrade the Verrazzano platform operator.